 The Sensitive Semantic Machine, called Sense Machine for short, is at the core of a system with artificial semantic intelligence that can be used as a basis for any kind of simple conversation between human beings and machines.

 The Sense Machine would be able to identify nouns, verbs, adjectives, adverbs and participles based on their content.

-Additional elements of artificial intelligence (AI), such as recognising and understanding grammar, time (and tense), subordinate clauses and how they function, semantic networks related to an overarching concept, negation, active/passive voice, qualities and quantities, protagonists and antagonists are not within the scope of the Sense Machine, but will be required for AI to be able to the full range of semantic clues in human language.
+Additional elements of artificial intelligence, such as tagging, morphological analysis, taxonomy, recognising grammar, time (and tense), negation, active/passive voice, quantities, protagonists and antagonists, are not within the scope of the Sense Machine, but will be required for AI to be able to use the full range of semantic clues in human language.

 The extent of human language, even just the massive amount of words that exist to denote a tremendous number of processes and concepts, may make the task of classifying and understanding language seem impossible.